Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q28.
 I was charged with possessing a small amount of marijuana a few years ago.
 I received a conditional discharge, paid fines, and successfully completed my probation.
 That is the only time I was ever charged with an offense.
 Will you guarantee that I can have my record expunged?

-A. Any lawyer who guarantees a particular outcome is either being less than candid with his client, or does not know what he is doing.
+A. Lawyers who guarantee a particular outcome are either being less than candid with their clients, or do not know what they are doing.
 In the situation you describe, the process should run smoothly.
 But always the possibility of something unexpected exists.
 These possibilities include the following:

 Q29.
 I would like to expunge my New Jersey criminal record.
 How do I begin?